 In Australia, criminal lawyers will tell you that even if you’ve been charged with a criminal offence, you are presumed innocent until proven guilty.
 You can usually be released on bail until the trial date is due.
 Of course, this will depend on the severity of the crime you’ve been charged with.

 There are two types of bail –

 - Police bail.
-When the police charge a person with an offence they have a fairly good idea whether or not it is safe for them to be out on bail.
+When the police charge a person with an offence, they have a pretty good idea of whether it is safe to be out on bail.
 If it is deemed that they won’t intimidate witnesses, destroy evidence or abscond so you can’t be found again, the police will grant them ‘police bail’.
-There are likely to be certain restrictions on what the person can do and where they can go and a form must be signed agreeing to this in order to gain freedom until the trial date.
+There are likely to be certain restrictions on what the person can do and where they can go, and a form must be signed agreeing to this to gain freedom until the trial date.

 Here are a few key tips to remember if you own a business and are considering divorce.

 - The Business Is A Marital Asset: You might be familiar with a concept called “community property” which means that all property acquired during a marriage belongs to the marital community, ie; you AND your spouse.
 You may say, “but what if my spouse did nothing to contribute to the business” or “he/she was never involved and doesn’t even know how the business operates”.
 All that may be true, but in the end, if the business was created, or even just grown, during the marriage it belongs wholly or partially to the other spouse.

 What does that mean?
 Will a judge order the business liquidated just to split the value between the parties?
 Not necessarily.
 The court is interested in an equitable division of the assets, and that leaves plenty of wiggle room for what a judge may order.
 For example, continuing to run the business may be the only way to properly divide its worth between the parties.
 A payout over time to one spouse is a commonly used device.
 Or, re-financing may be the best course of action, where a spouse uses a bank loan to “buy-out” a spouse and therefore retain control and ownership over the business.